Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process

-The \textit{background rate} $\nu(\cdot)$ is a strictly positive function that determines the baseline arrival rate of events.
-It is assumed to be fully characterised by the vector of parameters $\tht_\nu$.
-The \textit{excitation kernel} $g(\cdot)$ is a probability density function on $\bb R_+$ that controls the shape and duration of the self-excitation effects.
+The \textit{background rate} $\nu(\cdot)$ is a strictly positive function that determines the baseline arrival rate of events, and the \textit{excitation kernel} $g(\cdot)$ is a probability density function on $\bb R_+$ that controls the shape and duration of the self-excitation effects.
 It is also known as the offspring density function since it specifies the birth time distribution of first-generation offspring due to an event.
 The \textit{branching ratio} $\eta$ is confined to the interval $[0,\, 1)$ to guarantee stability of the process and determines the expected number of first-generation offspring events triggered by any given event arrival.
 We assume that functions $\nu(\cdot)$ and $g(\cdot)$ are fully characterised by parameter vectors $\tht_\nu$ and $\tht_g$, respectively.
 The complete parameter of the Hawkes process is the $d$-dimensional vector $\theta = (\tht_\nu,\, \eta,\, \tht_g)$, which is an element of the parameter space $\Tht\subset \bb R^d$.
 Figure~\ref{fig:examp} shows a short segment of the intensity process and counting process, respectively, of a simulated Hawkes process sample path.